How Two Art Nerds Turned Their Passion into a Successful Art Business

 In 2014, Fei Lu and Aaron Fruman opened Winged Canvas Art Hub.
 Passion and determination were driving factors, but more importantly, it was a serious love of art, a shared adventurous spirit and a thirst for creativity that drove them to become entrepreneurs.
 Tired of working for others and craving a change of scenery, they called it quits on their secure jobs and backpacked for six months throughout Central and Southeast Asia, Europe and North Africa.
 Invigorated by this experience, they opened a space in their hometown of Markham where art and creativity would be embraced, encouraged and respected.
 A place for artists, would-be artists and art lovers to hang out and learn new skills.
 To form a unique and creative community in the suburbs (a place where the arts are sometimes overlooked in favour of things like big box stores).
 So how did this dream come to be?
 Since 2019 is the five year anniversary of Winged Canvas, I decided to sit down with them and learn all about their experiences as artistic entrepreneurs.

-We’ll start with the standard first interview question: Tell us a little about yourselves…
+We’ll start with the standard first interview question: Tell us about yourselves…

 Fei - I come from a family of artists and entrepreneurs who are a little bit wacky but in the best possible way.
 They thrive in chaos (something many artists seem to have in common) and have always been incredibly supportive of my artistic journey.
 I would describe myself as creative, adventurous, passionate, and nerdy (I was the one who always sat at the front of the classroom).
 Winged Canvas is all about embracing our quirks and nerdiness though.